N. H. Shivashankara Reddy: Early life and education

 Reddy was born on in a Vokkaliga family in H. Nagasandra village, Gowribidanur taluk, Chikkaballapura district, Karnataka to Subhashanamma and N. S. Hanumantha Reddy.
 He holds a bachelor's degree in agricultural sciences from the University of Agricultural Sciences, Dharwad.
 He married Sujathamma and they have two children.

 Career

-Reddy was first elected in the Gauribidanur Assembly constituency winning the 1999 Karnataka Legislative Assembly election.
-He contested as an independent candidate after he was denied a ticket by the Indian National Congress Party.
+Reddy was first elected in the Gauribidanur Assembly constituency winning the 1999 Karnataka Legislative Assembly election.after he was denied a ticket by the Indian National Congress Party.
 Earlier, he served at the village council level.
 He retained the seat contesting on the Congress ticket in the 2004 Karnataka Legislative Assembly election and won for three more times in the 2008, 2013 and 2018 Assembly elections.

 In July 2013, he was unanimously elected the Deputy Speaker of the Assembly.
 He was the Minister for Agriculture in H D Kumarswamy's second cabinet.
 In 2023 Karnataka Legislative Assembly election, he lost the Gauribidanur seat to K H Puttaswamy Gowda, an independent candidate, by a margin 37,286 votes.